Pawventures

 • Import declaration at customs

-Use this checklist for every pet travel trip.
-Check each item 6-8 weeks before departure.
+Use this timeline for every pet travel trip.
+Begin at least 6-8 weeks before departure.

 8 Weeks Before Travel

-• Research destination country current requirements (USDA APHIS website + destination country government website)
+• Research destination country current requirements via USDA APHIS and destination government website

-• Verify airline’s current pet policy and document requirements
+• Verify your airline’s current pet policy and document requirements

-• Check microchip registration and ensure it is current in national database
+• Check microchip registration — confirm it’s current in the national database

-• Confirm all vaccinations are current and will not expire during the trip
+• Confirm all vaccinations are current and won’t expire during the trip

 4-6 Weeks Before Travel

-• Schedule pre-travel vet appointment for health certificate and any needed vaccinations
+• Schedule pre-travel vet appointment for health certificate and any needed vaccines

-• If traveling to EU/UK: Apply for USDA APHIS veterinary endorsement (allow 7-10 business days)
+• If traveling to EU/UK: begin USDA APHIS veterinary endorsement process (allow 7-10 business days via VEHCS)

 2 Weeks Before Travel